-The Crowdfunding Smart Contract (part 1)
+Building a Crowdfunding Smart Contract

-Write, build and deploy a simple smart contract written in Rust
+Write, build and deploy a simple smart contract written in Rust.

-This tutorial will guide you through the process of writing, building and deploying a very simple smart contract for the MultiversX Network, written in Rust.
+This tutorial will guide you through the process of writing, building and deploying a simple smart contract for the MultiversX Network, written in Rust.

-If the deadline is reached and the smart contract has gathered an amount of EGLD above the desired funds, then the smart contract will consider the crowdfunding a success, and it will consequently send all the EGLD to a predetermined account (you!).
+If the deadline is reached and the smart contract has gathered an amount of EGLD above the desired funds, then the smart contract will consider the crowdfunding a success, and it will consequently send all the EGLD to a predetermined account (yours!).

 Design

-Here's how the smart contract is designed:
+Here is how the smart contract methods are designed:

 init